 What Is Triple Arthrodesis?

-Fusion is locking the bones together.
+Arthrodesis is a medical term that describes fusion.
+In a fusion, the bones are locked together by removing the cartilage from the joint surface and creating a "bone bridge" across the joint.
 A triple arthrodesis is a fusion in the hindfoot (back of the foot) used to treat many types of painful foot deformities.
-This procedure fuses the joints under the ankle that allow the foot to move from side to side.
-These
+This procedure fuses three joints under the ankle that allow the foot to move from side to side.

 The rate of healing is variable and is influenced by many factors.
-In general, the foot is kept elevated with no weight on it for the first two weeks to minimize swelling and allow for healing of the skin.
-Stitches may be removed 2-3 weeks after
+In general, the foot is placed into a splint and kept elevated with no weight on it for the first two weeks to minimize swelling and allow for healing of the skin.
+Stitches may be removed 2-3 weeks after surgery.

 Different weight-bearing protocols may be used.
 After signs of healing are noted, progressive weight bearing is allowed until full weight bearing is reached.
 This typically takes three months.
-A removable boot may be used rather
+During this process, the foot may be placed into a cast.
+Sometimes, a removable boot may be used rather than a cast.

 Risks and Complications